NoSQLKnowHow/demoapp/docs/instructor-guide.md

 1. Deliver the approved deck content for the conceptual story.
 2. Switch to the notebook when the deck reaches a hands-on section.
+3. Remember, we are here to pitch solutions, not features or products.
+Yes these labs use Oracle features and products, but that is secondary or tertiary messaging.
-3. Use the checkpoint tables below to know when to pause, confirm learner progress, and decide whether to continue or skip optional content.
+4. Use the checkpoint tables below to know when to pause, confirm learner progress, and decide whether to continue or skip optional content.
-4. Use the troubleshooting section when learners hit common setup or runtime issues.
+5. Use the troubleshooting section when learners hit common setup or runtime issues.
-5. Use the cut lines when time is short.
+6. Use the cut lines when time is short.

 ## Assumptions for LiveLabs delivery